 Dates & Fees

 What to Expect

 TERRAIN/ROUTE CHOICES: Glacier National Park offers a wide range of hiking route options from very easy to difficult.
 Come prepared for easy to moderately difficult day hikes, which will involve distances between 1 and 5 miles.

 LEVEL OF DIFFICULTY: No previous experience is needed to complete this family trip.
 You will be hiking in varied terrain and weather conditions.

 WEATHER: Due to high elevations, temperatures in the summer months fluctuate from 35° F to 95° F. Temperatures often change quickly.

-YOUR GROUP: The group size ranges from 12 to 20 participants, plus 2 or more Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 6 to 14 participants, plus 2 Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
 WI staff will assist you in whatever areas you need, however most people pitch in where they can.

 MEALS: The food we bring is plentiful, nutritious, and family friendly.
 You can expect hearty breakfasts served with fresh coffee, trail lunches, a variety of snacks, and delicious dinners with dessert.
 If you have special dietary restrictions, be sure to list them on your registration.